Published: 30 September 2017

 Fig. 9The SLSTP evolution of bearing 1 in testing 2

 To depict the monotonic trend of the SLSTP and compare its performance, we draw a comparison between SLSTP and root mean square (RMS), and kurtosis in bearing health assessment.
 First, brief mathematical descriptions on these two time-domain indexes are given as follows.
-For a discrete signal xi with n points, the RMS is defined as:
+For a discrete signal with points, the RMS is defined as:

 And the kurtosis is defined as: